References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 All organisations are reminded that, when submitting a declaration, they must identify an appropriately verified or approved Training Programme for each course to be offered.
 A list of programmes that have been verified or approved by the CAA and are commercially available can be found below.
 This list will be updated regularly as more programmes are submitted to us for verification/approval.
 Programmes submitted by individual organisations will not be included unless the CAA are advised by the applicant that they wish us to do so.

-Details of how to submit a Training Programme for verification/approval can be found in CAP 1637, while the application form can be found here (SRG2144).
+Details of how to submit a Training Programme for verification/approval can be found in CAP1637, the application form SRG2144 should be used.

-Information on the current fees for declaration and verification of training programmes can be found in the Scheme of Charges on page 16.
+Information on the current fees for declaration and verification of training programmes can be found in the Scheme of Charges Personnel Licensing on page 17.

 A list of organisations holding DTO status can be found in the Learning to fly section of the GA Website.